capaj/react-patterns/README.md

 ## Computed Props

-Name computed prop methods with the `get` prefix.
+Name computed prop methods with the get prefix.
+In case you are running in ES5 compatible environments(IE9 and up), use ES5 getters.

 ```javascript
   // bad